abd5ge/movievis/README.md

 -	Data Processing
 From the step above we were able to collect data on over 1200 films.
 Film scripts in this set that were poorly mapped to celebrity metadata were identified as a bad match.
 However, we included these films in our visualization to show the pitfalls of text analysis.

 The data collected were stored as json objects with TSV counterparts.
-These TSV files were then inserted into a postgres RDS with the following relationship:
+These TSV files were then inserted into a postgres RDS.
+Relationships were built based on the TMDb_Id as well as the Celeb_Id, where the Celeb_Id is unique to a celebrity _within_ a film.
+This [diagram](https://drive.google.com/open?id=17haS84qs4WqAg47oEHj6jlZRZQerQ7MQ) provides an idea of how to structure your dataset if using this project for your own analysis.

-[DIAGRAM IMAGE]

 - Data Analysis
 Our analysis were separated into three parts: Bechdel Scoring, Power/Agency Scoring, and Character Graph Mapping.